Bright ideas and techniques for building with Convex.

 3. The db.get query is fast.
 Using “point queries” where you’re just loading one row is not a difficult or expensive task for our database.
 My heuristic when writing a query is that db.get is on the order of 1 millisecond, going from function to database and back with data.

 All of this together means that you can write code to fetch the data you want instead of coercing your desires into a SQL command.
-And by the way, the SQL query planner is often doing exactly this - fetching a range of documents via an index, then doing point queries for all the associated documents.
+And by the way, the SQL query planner is doing exactly this - fetching a range of documents via an index, then doing point queries for all the associated documents.
 It’s just hiding it away from you, making the performance harder to predict and debug.

 Don’t worry if this is a bit confusing, the good news is you can write code without having to worry about packing your queries into a single expression.